dotnet/aspire/src/Aspire.Hosting.Azure.Redis/README.md

                        .WithReference(redis);
 ```

 The `WithReference` method configures a connection in the `MyService` project named `cache`.
-In the _Program.cs_ file of `MyService`, the redis connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the redis connection can be consumed using the client library [Aspire.StackExchange.Redis](https://www.nuget.org/packages/Aspire.StackExchange.Redis):

 ```csharp
 builder.AddRedisClient("cache");